 We’ll discuss more about how to use these keywords in the next step.

-4. Add Your Chosen Keywords Into Key Places Throughout Your Post
+4. Add Your Chosen Keywords to Your Post

 Now comes the part where you write your post and pepper in your main keyword and LSI keywords in specific places.